CindyBSydney/E-Portfolio-React/README.md

 ![promise sample code](assets/promiseExample.png)

-- Fetch is used to get data from an API.
-When the fetch request is first made, the Promise is in the pending state.
+- `fetch` is used to get data from an API.
+When the `fetch` request is first made, the Promise is in the `pending` state.
 It returns a Promise that resolves to the response of the request.

-- If the fetch request is successful and the response is received, the Promise transitions to the resolved state. `.then()` is then used to process the response, converting it to JSON.
+- If the `fetch` request is successful and the response is received, the Promise transitions to the `resolved` state. `.then()` is then used to process the response, converting it to JSON.
 Another `.then()` is used to process the JSON data.

-- If there is an error (like a network issue or if the response is not OK), the Promise is rejected.
+- If there is an error (like a network issue or if the response is not OK), the Promise is `rejected`.
 This is handled in the `.catch()` method, where the error is logged.